wonsikin/react-native-barcode-builder/README.md

 #### Step 1

-Link React ART; open the Xcode project, and drag `ART.xcodeproj` from `node_modules/react-native/Libraries/ART/` into the `Libraries` group in Xcode.
+~~Link React ART; open the Xcode project, and drag `ART.xcodeproj` from `node_modules/react-native/Libraries/ART/` into the `Libraries` group in Xcode.
 Then select the root project and select "Build Phases" from the center view.
-There will be a section called "Link Binary With Libraries", expand it, press the + and select `libART.a`.
+There will be a section called "Link Binary With Libraries", expand it, press the + and select `libART.a`.~~

+This library uses [@react-native-community/react-native-svg](https://github.com/react-native-community/react-native-svg) instead of [@react-native-community/art](https://github.com/react-native-community/art)

 #### Step 2

 Install `react-native-barcode-builder`:

     npm install react-native-barcode-builder --save

 #### Step 3